folio-org/folio-org.github.io/_faqs/how-to-get-started-with-rancher.md

   resources.limits.cpu = 500m
   resources.limits.memory = 600Mi
   ```
-If you notice that pods restarting a lot, it may be that they are running out of memory.
-Usually increasing the `resources.limits.memory` will fix this.
+If you notice a pod restarting a lot, it may be that it is running out of memory.
+Usually increasing the `resources.limits.memory` in its yaml via rancher will fix this.

 ## S3 Storage
 Each development team has been provided with a dedicated S3 bucket that can be used for additional storage.
 The name of